 Always follow your doctor’s instructions exactly when taking Cogentin.

-Common side effects of Cogentin include drowsiness, dry mouth, difficulty or pain during urination, constipation, memory problems, nervousness, agitation, numbness in the fingers, or weakness in certain muscle groups such as the neck.
+Common side effects of Cogentin include drowsiness, dry mouth, difficulty or pain during urination, vision changes, fast heart rate, constipation, memory problems, nervousness, agitation, numbness in the fingers, or weakness in certain muscle groups (such as those in the neck).
 Cogentin may cause some symptoms of mental disorders to become more intense.
 Tell your doctor if these side effects become worse.